Locate a Missing Inheritance: 6 Steps to Recover Assets

 -

-Assets were turned over to unclaimed property offices.
+Assets were transferred to unclaimed property offices

 -